 Drunk on Texting

-As a motorcyclist I have always been acutely aware of the dangers posted by other motorists.
+It seems to be the new and accepted way of the road; meandering, weaving, wandering vehicles, repeatedly crossing into other lanes as drivers try to text message, dial numbers on cells and-the newest and perhaps most ridiculously pointless invention of communication-twitter.As a motorcyclist I have always been acutely aware of the dangers posted by other motorists.
 It comes in all shapes and sizes; stupidity, lameness, carelessness, greediness, impatience, anger, and, the most egregious; intoxication, either by drugs or alcohol.
 However, unlike driving drunk or while impaired on any number of drugs, for some reason this new fascination with trying to communicate while driving is a fully accepted way of life now.
 What’s surprising is there doesn’t seem to be much public outcry over it.
 Personally, I think it should all be made a crime; dialing, texting, even hands-free talking should all be illegal while driving a car.

 Let’s hear your thoughts.